Shopping for a new Toyota Avalon?

 4-Door Sedan XLE TouringRegular Unleaded V-6, 3.5 L

 4-Door Sedan LimitedRegular Unleaded V-6, 3.5 L

 4-Door Sedan XLE PremiumRegular Unleaded V-6, 3.5 L

 |$ 30,726||$ 34,140|

-To put it simply, the Avalon used to be an also-ran; now it duels with the equally impressive Chevy Impala for our attention.
+The Avalon now duels with the equally impressive Chevy Impala for our attention.
 And with strong competition from the likes of the Kia Cadenza, Hyundai Azera, and Ford Taurus, there's plenty of choice here.
-The new Avalon looks interesting, and feels more lively, steering it in a more compelling direction with a visually dramatic interior and a full dose of high-tech safety equipment.
+It looks interesting, and it feels more lively, steering it in a more compelling direction with a visually dramatic interior and a full dose of high-tech safety equipment.
 With its 2013 redesign, the Avalon was given a wider focus, with the intention of expanding its appeal to a somewhat younger (40- to 60-year-old) crowd.
 So features no longer are limited to power accessories and finer materials; you can now get some of the most advanced in-car interfaces, too.

 Toyota took the latest Avalon's design in a new direction, away from the ubiquitous Camry and even the company's more luxurious but staid Lexus designs.
 Instead, it has a look all its own, with a swoopy roofline, flared-out rear fenders, and an almost hatchback look to the rear glass that all give it presence where there was none to be had in previous generations.